KTH/devops-course/grading-criteria.md

 |easter-eggs: The tutorial contains an easter egg | Yes | No |
 |language: The language is appropriate (structure, grammar, spelling) | Yes | No |

-To pass, you must have the mandatory parts and at least 5 "yes".
+To pass, you must have at least 8 "yes".

 ## Feedback